tersesystems/echopraxia-plusscala/README.md

 ### ToName

-Rather than using a tuple, you can specify a default name using `ToName`.
+Rather than using a tuple, you can specify a default name for a field using the `ToName` value class.

 The `ToName` type class looks like this: